Pradeepan544/Credit_Risk_Assesment/README.md

 ### 📦 Pickled Model
 The trained model is saved as credit_risk_model.pkl, allowing for easy loading and prediction in future applications.

+### 📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### 🙌 Acknowledgments
+* Kaggle for providing the dataset.
+* XGBoost for the powerful machine learning library.